Mohammad-Vali Gharani

-Mohammad-Vali Gharani (محمدولی قرنی) (1913–23 April 1979) was an Iranian military officer.
+Mohammad-Vali Gharani (محمدولی قرنی; 21 March 1913 – 23 April 1979) was an Iranian military officer.
 He was born in Tehran in 1913.
 He graduated from the Officers' Academy and the War College.
-In 1950 he joined the Imperial Army and was promoted to the rank of colonel.
-Then he was appointed to Rasht as a garrison commander.
+In 1950 he rose to the rank of colonel and Then he was appointed to Rasht as a garrison commander.

 By August 1953, Gharani was commander of the Rasht Brigade and loyal to the Shah.
 He met with Ardeshir Zahedi and helped 1953 Iranian coup d'état.
 Following the coup, he was promoted to vice Chief-of-Staff.
 In 1957, when SAVAK was established, he reportedly was a candidate to take office as head of the newly established secret service.
 Gharani however had become increasingly critical of regime due to 'endemic corruption' over the past years, unbeknownst to the authorities.
 He planned a coup d'état against the regime which was exposed, leading to dishonorable discharge in 1958.
 He was imprisoned twice in 1958 and 1963.

-Gharani served as the first Chief-of-Staff of the Iranian Army after the Iranian Revolution, from 12 February 1979 to 27 March 1979, when he was forced out.
-He was assassinated on 23 April 1979 by Forqan Group.
+Gharani served as the first Chief-of-Staff of the Iranian Army after the Iranian Revolution, from 12 February 1979 to 27 March 1979, when he resigned over differences with the interim government cabinet.
+He was assassinated on 23 April 1979 by the Forqan Group.

+Early life and education

+Mohammad Valiollah Qarani was born on 21 March 1913 in Tehran to a middle class family.
+His father, who was a manager in the Tehran Telegraph Administration, died when Qarani was ten years old, after which he and his mother faced difficult financial circumstances.

+He completed his primary education at Golbahar Elementary School in Isfahan.
+A year later, he began his secondary education at Dar al-Fonun in Tehran and graduated from the Army High School.

+In 1930, Qarani entered the 10th class of the Army Officers' Academy (then known as the School of Officer Training).
+He graduated in 1932 with the rank of Second Lieutenant in the artillery branch.